Kolpashnikova/eldercare_project/README.md

 - WranglingATUS.html -- same file in the .html format
 - Django_app -- all files for the Django app used for the project

+## Procedures performed

+- the filter for caregivers is created by merging diary and eldecare givers files
+- weights are created merging the diary and respondents files
+- ajusted weights are calculated based on the total number of observations
+- demographic data is extracted from the summary files and used to subset the data for working age population (>=20 and <65 years of age)
+- day of the week data is extracted and merged with the diary data to subset only weekdays (b/c weekends are usually specific and vary a lot compared to weekdays)
+- transformed start/stop diary data into sequences of minutes (this makes possible the next step for calculating obsevations at each minute)
+- original activity codes are combined into larger categories.
+For this project into Work/Education, Travel, Housework, Eldercare, Childcare, and Leisure (including sleep)
+- timeStamp data is transformed into minute-hour timestamps.
+Linux time is used.
+- observations are counted for each activity of interest for each time/minute of the diary day.
+- these aggregated numbers are used for stacked area plots that report the diary information
+- altair is used to create visualizations
+- Django app developed for the website
+- the app is hosted on a server
+- domain connected to the website address

 ## Packages Used:

 - altair==4.1.0